Hermes (DC Comics): Fictional character biography

-In The New 52 reboot of DC's continuity, Hermes is first seen with Wonder Woman, instructing her to protect Zola because Hera wants her dead.
+In The New 52 continuity reboot, Hermes is first seen with Wonder Woman, instructing her to protect Zola because Hera wants her dead.
 Hermes and Zola were later seen walking through the woods when they are approached by Aphrodite.
-When Hermes states to Zola that Aphrodite is married to the ugly god Hephaestus, Aphrodite states that Hephaestus has other "charms".
+When Hermes states to Zola that Aphrodite is married to Hephaestus, Aphrodite states that Hephaestus has other "charms".
 She tells them that she will not be attending the wedding as there is little love in Hell.

 Powers and abilities

-As a deity, vast supernatural abilities including size-changing, shapeshifting, and immortality.
+As a deity, Hermes possesses vast supernatural abilities, including size-changing, shapeshifting, and immortality.
 He also possesses super-speed thanks to his winged sandals.